I Am More Than a Wolf Whistle: Reception and response

 The book received an overwhelmingly negative response, with a number of writers and historians noting the inconsistencies, historical revisionism, and lack of contrition by Donham.
-Jerry Mitchell from the Mississippi Center For Investigative Reporting pointed out a number of inconsistencies in the book, writing in his article for The Boston Globe that Donham "conjures the 'black beast rapist' mythology".
+Jerry Mitchell from the Mississippi Center For Investigative Reporting noted a number of inconsistencies in the book, writing in his article for The Boston Globe that Donham's claims contradicted earlier statements she had made, as well as those of other witnesses.
+He also stated that Donham "conjures the 'black beast rapist' mythology" in describing the 14 year-old Till as a "man" who appeared in his "late teens or early 20s".

 Natasha Decker from MadameNoire said the memoir contained "shocking new information... but not one of thorough confession, self-accountability, or guilt."
 Author and historian Chris Benson, who co-wrote the book A Few Days Full of Trouble on Till's lynching, said Donham's book has "several key contradictions" and the public will likely be "outraged" by her unrepentance.
-NewsOne's Patton labeled Donham a racist and additionally wrote:
+NewsOne's Patton described Donham as 'racist' and additionally wrote:

 Filmmaker Keith Beauchamp, who directed the documentary The Untold Story of Emmett Louis Till, said "I'm totally disturbed and outraged by what I've read.
 This so-called memoir gives us further proof of Carolyn Bryant's culpability in the kidnapping and murder of Emmett Till."
 Online magazine Bossip wrote the book was a "malevolent manifesto" and called for Donham to be jailed.
 Journalist Charles M. Blow wrote an op-ed for the New York Times in which he lambasted Donham and the memoir, writing, "She has failed at every turn to offer a redeeming word or action for the boy's murder and her part in it.
 The words we've seen in this memoir don't cut it."

 Aftermath

 Shortly after the memoir was leaked, an attempt was made to indict Donham on charges of kidnapping and manslaughter.
-On August 9, 2022, after hearing more than seven hours of testimony from investigators and witnesses, a grand jury in Mississippi declined to indict Donham.
+On August 9, 2022, after hearing more than seven hours of testimony from investigators and witnesses, a grand jury in Mississippi declined to indict Donham, who died on April 25, 2023.